There Was a Coyote Who Swallowed a Flea

 Concept 5: Literary Response

-1. Participate in a group discussion, based on a literature selection, that identifies the:
+1. Participate in a group discussion, based on a literature selection,

 a. character(s)